American Anglican Council

 The American Anglican Council began as an organization of theologically conservative Anglicans from both the Anglican Church in North America (ACNA) and The Episcopal Church in the United States.
 According to its membership brochure, it was founded "as a response to unbiblical teachings that crept into The Episcopal Church and the larger Anglican Communion."
 The organization believes that "the Episcopal Church (and a few other parts of the Anglican Communion, including the Anglican Church in Canada) faces an extreme crisis of belief centered on the uniqueness of Jesus Christ as Savior and the authority of Scripture.
 This crisis has resulted in conflicts over specific behavior and practices that are informed by Scripture, including issues concerning human sexuality and marriage, though these issues are in reality symptoms of the deeper issues."

 In 2008, the AAC was one of the founding members of the ACNA.
 Since then it has worked mostly with ACNA parishes.
 Its website states that 'after it became apparent that the Episcopal Church had set its course in another direction, the AAC began to focus on building up Great Commission leaders and churches within the emerging Anglican Church in North America and the Anglican Communion.'
 Its report for the year ending June 15 2021 does not mention any activity in the Episcopal Church.

+The AAC has EIN 75-2668339 as a 501(c)(3) Public Charity; in 2024 it claimed $583,174 in total revenue and $294,504 in total assets.